Only do the essential things. The rest is noise.

 Chapter 12: Uncommit

 We often keep commitments that are losing us money due to the sunk-cost bias.
-This bias gets us to keep on spending simply because we have already spent so much and we don’t want to let that money go, hoping to recoup our investment.
+This bias gets us to keep on spending simply because we have already spent and we don’t want to let that money go, hoping to recoup our investment.

 In fact, the more we invest in something, the harder it is to let it go.